Key features

 .

-If you’re using the CLI to run Netlify Dev for a local development environment, Netlify also suggests a dev command and port: svelte-kit dev
+If you’re using the CLI to run Netlify Dev for a local development environment, Netlify also suggests a dev command and port: vite dev

 .
 You can override suggested values or set them in a configuration file instead, but automatic framework detection may help simplify the process of setting up a SvelteKit site on Netlify.